Skip to main content

 A fixed-fee promotion model removes that uncertainty.
 Brandfire's sales promotions service operates on a fixed-fee basis, meaning total campaign costs are known and agreed before the promotion goes live.
 Over-redemption risk transfers to the promotion partner rather than sitting on the brand's P&L, which changes the internal commercial conversation at the planning stage.

 For a Marketing Director or CFO reviewing a promotional budget, this is a meaningful shift.
-It means a promotion can be presented to senior stakeholders with genuine cost certainty rather than a range of possible outcomes that widen the more successful the campaign becomes.
+It means a promotion can be presented to senior decision-makers with genuine cost certainty rather than a range of possible outcomes that widen the more successful the campaign becomes.
 It also allows more aggressive consumer-facing mechanics to be developed, because the brand is insulated from the downside of strong take-up.

 This model is particularly valuable for brands new to specific mechanics (cashback especially) where no internal historical redemption data exists and industry benchmarks carry wide variance.
 Fixed-fee terms convert an unknown variable into a known quantity, and that is a significant planning advantage.